Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

-We assume that the noise impedance of the amplifier can be changed or tuned at each scan step, so that the noise spectral densities of the amplifier depend both on frequency and resonance frequency: $S_{VV}^{FV}(\nu) \rightarrow S_{VV}^{FV}(\nu, \nu_{r}^{i})$ and similarly for the current noise.
-From equation (\ref{eq:Zn_phase}), for uncorrelated voltage and current noise, the noise impedance must be real.
-Furthermore,
+We assume that the noise impedance of the amplifier can be changed or tuned at each scan step, so that the noise spectral densities of the amplifier depend both on frequency and resonance frequency: $\mathcal{S}_{VV}^{FV}(\nu) \rightarrow \mathcal{S}_{VV}^{FV}(\nu, \nu_{r}^{i})$ and similarly for the current noise.
+From Appendix \ref{sec:FtoV_Amps}, for a quantum-limited amplifier,

 and